Who can participate?

 Are practices required?

 While practices aren’t required, they are strongly recommended.
 The more you practice, the more comfortable you’ll be on your bike and the more fun you’ll have!
-If you do not attend practices regularly or do not participate fully in practices and find yourself unable to keep up with the group you will either need to enlist a parent to become a Level 1 coach to chaperone you or you will not be allowed to continue to attend practices until you are able to keep up with the group.
+If you do not attend practices regularly or do not participate fully in practices and find yourself unable to keep up with the group you will either need to enlist a parent to become a Level 1 coach to chaperone you or you will not be allowed to continue to attend practice.
 Ideally our riders attend at least two practices a week during the racing season, staring November 1st.
 Coaches may split practices into smaller groups based on the skills and speed of attendees.

 When is practice?